Meet The Team

 My fitness inspiration is:

-Former Concord Pilates instructor Sarah Vespermann, who introduced me to Pilates and is a mentor to me.
-She has guided and advised me through my training, first client, and I owe her a ton for doing so!
+Former Concord Pilates instructor Sarah Vespermann, who introduced me to Pilates, was a mentor to me.
+She guided and advised me through my training and my first client, and I owe her a ton for doing so!

 My biggest challenge is:

-I have injured my shoulder several times which makes doing some arm exercises difficult to do, but I still do them to get better!
+I have injured my shoulder several times which makes doing some arm exercises difficult, but I still do them to get better!

 My personal fitness achievement is:

-Maintaining my fitness level as I’ve gotten older and the injuries of life mount up, while trying to keep up with my son.
+Maintain my fitness level as I get older and the injuries of life mount up, while also trying to keep up with my son.

 When I am not at work:

-You will find spend time with my family and golden retriever, taking walks and adventures in the woods around my house.
+You will find me spending time with my family and golden retriever, taking walks, and going on adventures in the woods around my house.

 Forest Konefal